Overview

 -

-- Log into your account at DreamHost.
+- Log in to your account at DreamHost.

 - Navigate to the Manage Websites page.